 Before joining Defenders in 2010, Jake practiced environmental law at Latham & Watkins, LLP.
 There, he worked on regulatory counseling and litigation relating to endangered species, air and water contaminants, pesticides, chemical regulation, environmental assessments, and renewable energy.

-Jake holds a B.S. in mechanical engineering, summa cum laude, from Drexel University and a J.D., cum laude, from Cornell University Law School.
+Jake holds a B.S. in mechanical engineering from Drexel University and a J.D. from Cornell University Law School.
 At Cornell, Jake also completed graduate coursework in conservation biology and herpetology.